← Back to Blog

 1. Lack of Market Demand

 This is the most common reason, contributing to approximately 42% of startup failures.
-Many startups develop products or services without understanding the market needs, leading to failure.
+Many startups develop products or services without understanding the market needs.

 2. Insufficient Capital